TL; DR

 As a therapist and lifelong equestrian, I’ve seen again and again how powerful this connection can be—not just for individuals, but for groups, teams, and organizations looking for deeper insight, resilience, and emotional regulation.

-Why Horses Support Mental Health
+Why Do Horses Support Mental Health?

 Horses are exquisitely sensitive animals.
 As prey animals, they are wired to notice subtle shifts in energy, body language, and emotional states.
 They don’t respond to what we *say*—they respond to how we *are*.